 When do you need to submit your thesis?

 You are expected to submit your thesis within the last two months of your maximum period.
 You must submit your thesis on or before your maximum end date.

 If you wish to submit more than three months before your prescribed end date, you must confirm this with your supervisor, and have your early submission approved by the College Exams Committee.

 If you think you will need an extension to your maximum period of study, you will need to contact your supervisor to discuss arranging an Extension of Studies.

 If more than three months pass between submitting your Notice of Intention to Submit form (NITS) and your soft‐bound thesis, we may need to contact your examiners to confirm they are still available.

-What if your maximum end date is at the week-end or in a holiday?
+Is your maximum end date at the week-end or in a holiday?

 If your maximum end date falls on a day when the College Postgraduate Research Student Office is closed, this is not a problem.

 You can submit your thesis on the first day that the office is open again and this will not be considered a late submission.

 Please note that it is your responsibility to ensure that your thesis arrives at the College by your submission deadline.